ID Released For 47-Year-Old Suspect Charged With Kidnapping Charlotte Sena At State Park In NY

 He has been identified as Craig Nelson Ross Jr., age 47.

 On Tuesday morning, Oct.
-3, he was charged with first-degree kidnapping, arraigned, and sent to the Saratoga County jail without bail
+3, he was charged with first-degree kidnapping, a felony, arraigned, and sent to the Saratoga County jail without bail.

 The case started to break at around 4:20 a.m.
 Monday at the Sena family's home, which was being guarded by state police while the parents remained at the campsite.